dotnet/Open-XML-SDK/README.md

 Documentation
 =============

-This functionality of the Open XML SDK is the same as for version 2.5, therefore the documentation available on MSDN is still accurate.
+The functionality of the specific classes in Open XML SDK Version 2.6.0 is the same as for version 2.5, therefore the documentation available on MSDN is still accurate.

 [Open XML SDK 2.5 for Office](http://msdn.microsoft.com/en-us/library/office/bb448854.aspx)